Dimitrios-Kafetzis/Time-series_Forecasting_NN-models_for_Video_QoE_Prediction/README.md

 - 5 GRU variants (basic, deep, wide, bidirectional, with stats)
 - 5 Transformer variants (basic, more heads, large feed-forward, low dropout, with stats)

-All models are saved to the forecasting_models_v5 directory with appropriate naming conventions.
+All models are saved to the specified output directory with appropriate naming conventions.

 ### Testing All Models